-Funding for this NRA will limit the number and magnitude of the proposals awarded.
-The ESE expects that 15 to 20 proposals will be awarded, with values in the approximate range of \$150,000 to \$500,000 per year.
+The funding available for each mini-solicitation under this Master NRA will limit the number and magnitude of the proposals awarded.
+The ESE expects that a total of 5 to 12 proposals will be awarded annually, with values in the approximate range of \$50,000 to \$300,000 per year per award.
+Budget guidance will be included in each mini-solicitation.